microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-06.md

     az iot hub device-identity connection-string show --device-id simulation --hub-name <iot-hub-name>
     ```

-  - Use the `Microsoft.Azure.Devices.Client` NuGet package to connect to the IoT Hub instead of the local MQTT broker.
+- Note that the `Microsoft.Azure.Devices.Client.Message` class allows you to add additional properties to facilitate message routing (look in the Azure portal, under the IoT Hub you provisioned, at the `Message Routing` blade, `Routing queries` section for details on which properties to add).

 ## Learning Resources